shuyangsun/design-patterns/README.md

 Cons:

-- Interfaces must be carefullly designed.
+- Interfaces must be carefully designed.
 - Dynamic, highly parameterized software is harder to understand than more static software.
 - Run-time inefficiencies (*but the human inefficiencies are more costly in the long run*).